ISPMBern/project-template/README.md

 # project-template
 This is a GitHub repository template for a reproducible data analysis project using RStudio, R Markdown, Quarto, and GitHub.
 The structure below gives an example of files for the individual folders.
 Each folder contains a README.md file with additional information.
+Thanks to [andreashandel](https://github.com/andreashandel) and others from whom this template is inspired.

 You can generate a new repository with the same folder structure and files [by following these steps](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).